Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Metrics}

-We employ a comprehensive metric AUC (area under the ROC curve) to measure model quality.
+We employ AUC (area under the ROC curve) to measure model quality.
 In recommendation systems, an improvement of 0.001 in AUC is considerable.
-For memory usage, we use the actual memory consumption of the embedding layer at inference time, rather than the number of parameters or the sparsity rate used in previous works.
-The number of parameters cannot reflect the compression effect of quantization methods, and the sparsity rate in pruning methods ignores the additional memory overhead brought by sparse tensor storage.
-We implement CSR and COO formats for sparse tensor storage, and the framework adaptively chooses the format under a given memory budget.
+We measure memory usage by the actual memory consumption of the embedding layer at inference.
+This is more effective than using the number of parameters or sparsity rate, which do not account for the compression effect of quantization methods or the additional memory cost of sparse formats.
 For training memory, we include the memory of the auxiliary modules.
-For training time, we measure the total time of training to convergence, including all training stages.
+For training time, we measure the total time of training to convergence, including all stages.
 Inference latency is the forward pass time of a batch using well-trained model checkpoints.